-Growing herbs in containers or a small space is so easy—and who likes paying for a package of herbs from the grocery store every time you need a few sprigs or leaves?
+Growing herbs in containers or a small space is so easy—and who likes springing for a package of herbs from the grocery market every time you need a few sprigs or leaves?
 See the best way to grow herbs, which herbs to plant for a beginner, and a few handy gardening tips.

 If the meals at your house have been a little bland, fresh herbs can make a huge difference in flavor; they are considered the mark of a serious cook and are essential ingredients in many culinary classics.

 In late spring, garden centers offer a wide selection of herb plants making it easy for you to start an instant herb garden.
 Or, many annual herbs like dill or cilantro are easy to grow from seed.
 Having trouble deciding what to grow?
 Take a look in your cupboard and start with the herbs you already like to use.
 Once you have become a seasoning pro, you can branch out and add some new herbs to your repertoire.

 Annual herbs such as dill, basil, cilantro, and summer savory are easy to grow from seed.
 The plants last for one season only so grow plenty of extra to dry or freeze for use over the winter.
 Once you get used to their flavors you won’t want to cook without them.

 Biennial herbs such as parsley and caraway can be started from seed also.
 They will grow well the first year and come back the second year when they will bloom and set seeds.
 Then the original plants will die.